Hundreds dead as Cyclone Freddy wrecks Malawi, Mozambique

-BLANTYRE, Malawi (AP) — The devastating Tropical Cyclone Freddy which has devastated southern Africa in a rare second landfall has killed at least 216 people in Malawi and Mozambique since Saturday night, with the death toll expected to rise.
+BLANTYRE, Malawi (AP) — The devastating Tropical Cyclone Freddy which has ripped through southern Africa in a rare second landfall has killed at least 216 people in Malawi and Mozambique since Saturday night, with the death toll expected to rise.

 Heavy rains that triggered floods and mudslides have killed 199 people in Malawi, authorities said Tuesday.
 President Lazarus Chakwera declared a “state of disaster” in the country’s southern region and the now-ravaged commercial capital, Blantyre.
 Some 19,000 people in the south of the nation have been displaced, according to Malawi’s disaster management directorate.